smasotti21/calendar-project/index.md

 Diary of a Data Science Student
 ===============================

-How to Avoid Cabin Fever in the age of COVID-19
+How to Avoid Cabin Fever in the Age of COVID-19
 -----------------------------------------------

-### Motivation + primary questions of interest
+### Motivation + Primary Questions of Interest

 It is difficult to reflect upon the age of COVID-19, as we have not yet left it.
 Regardless, this time will surely be known as a global turning